Navigating Immigration Court at 26 Federal Plaza: A First-Timer’s Guide

 What Happens After the Hearing?

 If your application is denied, you may be eligible to file an appeal with the Board of Immigration Appeals (BIA).
+Appeals may address issues related to the original hearing or new evidence.
 Our legal team will advise you on your best next steps and handle the appeal process if necessary.

 Why Choose Oltarsh & Associates, P.C.?

-Our attorneys have extensive experience in New York immigration court, and we understand the nuances of local procedures and personnel at 26 Federal Plaza.
+Our attorneys have extensive experience in New York immigration court, and we understand the nuances of local procedures and personnel at 26 Federal Plaza, where security guards are present to ensure safety and order.
 Whether you’re facing deportation, seeking asylum, or applying for a green card, our team is ready to fight for your rights.
+We are also prepared to handle urgent cases or hearings that may be scheduled on any day, including Friday.

 Contact a New York Immigration Lawyer Today